-If you want to purchase all of these items, you can buy the UBeesize Mini Led Camera Ringlight with Tripod Stand & Cell Phone Holder for only $35.99!
+If you want to purchase all of these items, you can buy the UBeesize Mini Led Camera Ringlight with Tripod Stand & Cell Phone Holder.
 Overall, this thing is just amazing!
 Honestly.

 I love these small things so much, and you can’t imagine how much they can change your life (if you like to take photos)!